 Many people report that they cannot afford to buy, or rent, a home in the place where they have a personal connection.
 This could be the place where they grew up, or perhaps where their extended family live, or even where they work, due to the high cost of housing.
 In the South Hams, it is not uncommon for average house prices in some communities to be up to 15 times average incomes and it is recognised that the lack of suitable homes for local families has had a major impact on the energy and sustainability of local communities.
 This is where the Community Housing Strategy can help.

-The Community Housing Strategy, awarded South Hams District Council £1.88m to help meet the housing needs of local residents looking to buy, or rent, homes costing in the region of £150,000 - £200,000.
+The Community Housing Strategy, awarded South Hams District Council £1.88m to help meet the housing needs of local residents looking to buy, or rent homes.

 The Council would like to invite residents who cannot find affordable or appropriate housing within their local village or town, to complete a short questionnaire telling them about the housing need in their area.
 This survey will help the Council to understand which communities are interested in buying or renting community housing, which could then be targeted for future project development.

 South Hams District Council will use these survey results to target key need areas and actively support community housing groups, both financially and with development resources, to progress the development of high quality homes.
 This process will involve a further, and more comprehensive full housing needs survey, discussions with local Parish Councils and community groups to discuss suitable site selection, before projects can be designed and implemented.
 These homes will then be available to residents with local connections, where the cost of market housing is currently beyond their reach.

 South Hams District Council's Executive Member for Customer First, Cllr Hilary Bastone, said: "I am absolutely delighted that this government funding will help us to address the housing needs of our local residents.
 We have known for a long time that lower incomes in Devon stop many families from living in their local communities, forcing them to move away from friends and family, in order to afford suitable housing.